ashokponkumar/cloud-monitoring/config_alerts_ov.md

 * By default, a rule is created with the field *allow_no_data* set to `true`.
 When no datapoints are available, notifications are not sent unless the rule condition is triggered.
 If you want to receive a notification to inform that no data was found for rule X, you must set the field *allow_no_data* to `false`.

 **Tip:** Verify the query that you monitor through an alert rule in Grafana.
-Check that it does not timeout, for example, as a result of configuring a long period of time or by using a query that includes a wildcard.
+Check that it does not timeout.
+For example, a query can timeout as the result of configuring a long period of time or if you define a query that includes a wildcard.
 Notice that when the query timesout in Grafana, an alert configured for that query is not triggered.

 The following fields are required to define a rule: